Regulating the Giants: The Promise of the Digital Markets Act

 Choice screens and additional consent for linked services

-Other changes in the coming weeks will allow Android phone owners to easily switch their default search engine or browser and users of Google services and products to move their data to a third-party app or service.
+Other changes will allow Android phone owners to easily switch their default search engine or browser and users of Google services and products to move their data to a third-party app or service.
 Meanwhile, European users will see an additional consent banner to ask them whether some Google services can continue to share data targeted ads.

 How can I prepare for the Digital Markets Act?